MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ##### StartFaceTraining

-Start the process where the robot will learn a face and the user can give the face an unique face id.
+Starts Misty learning a face and assigns a user-specified ID to that face.
 This process should take less than 15 seconds.

 Parameters

-- FaceId - string - a unique string of 30 characters or less that represents what this face should be referenced as.
-Only Alphabet, Numeric, -, and _ are valid characters.
+- FaceId - string - A unique string of 30 characters or less that provides a name for the face.
+Only alpha-numeric, -, and _ are valid characters.

 ```json
 {